 So You Want a China Tour

 “So you want to take a China tour.
 Family and friends have given you some leads on a possible tour company but you’ve found their recommendations to be a little too qualified with “howevers” and “buts” to instill you with confidence.
 So you go to the internet and find page after page of tour company listings and you begin to think that vacationing in your backyard is maybe not such a bad idea after all.

 Well, before you give up, let me direct you to Laurus Travel and their comprehensive website at ww w.laurustravel.com.
 Not only can I recommend Laurus Travel without hesitation, I can do so with the confidence that the company will deliver a tour that will likely exceed your expectations.
 I can say this having recently taken Laurus’s 17-day China Odyssey tour with my wife who too has nothing but good things to say about the company and its founder and director, …” [full story]

 15-day Best of China visiting Beijing, Xian, Guilin & Shanghai

 We don’t call this tour Best of China for nothing.
-For many years it has been one of our most popular luxury China vacation packages.
-The itinerary is a perfect choice for the time-pressed looking for a well-rounded introduction to both the old and modern China.
+For many years it has been one of our most popular luxury China tours.
+The vacation package is a perfect choice for the time-pressed looking for a well-rounded introduction to both the old and modern China.